spatialaudio/schunk/README.rst

 Using `pip <http://www.pip-installer.org/en/latest/installing.html>`_, you can download and install the latest release with a single command::

-   pip3 install --user SchunkMotionProtocol
+   pip install --user SchunkMotionProtocol

 If you want to install it system-wide for all users (assuming you have the necessary rights), you can just drop the ``--user`` option.

-If you have only Python 3 installed on your system, you probably have to use ``pip`` instead of ``pip3``.

 To un-install, use::

-   pip3 uninstall SchunkMotionProtocol
+   pip uninstall SchunkMotionProtocol

 If you prefer, you can also download the package from `PyPI <https://pypi.python.org/pypi/SchunkMotionProtocol/>`_, extract it, change to the main directory and install it using::

-   python3 setup.py install --user
+   python setup.py install --user

-If you have only Python 3 installed on your system, you probably have to use ``python`` instead of ``python3``.

 If you want to get the newest development version from `Github <http://github.com/spatialaudio/schunk/>`_::

    git clone https://github.com/spatialaudio/schunk.git
    cd schunk
-   python3 setup.py install --user
+   python setup.py install --user

 Alternatively, you can just copy ``schunk.py`` to your working directory.

 If you want to make changes to the code, you should type::

-   python3 setup.py develop --user
+   python setup.py develop --user

 or, alternatively::

-   pip3 install --user -e .
+   pip install --user -e .

 ... where ``-e`` stands for ``--editable``.